data-8r/data-8r.github.io/logistics.md

 We will drop some of your lowest assignment grades.
 This comes with a caveat: we will only drop assignments on which you've shown a *reasonable effort*.
 For example, if you don't turn in an assignment, we won't drop it, and instead we'll drop your next lowest grade.
 One homework, two short labs, and four vitamins will be dropped in this way.

 As in many Berkeley courses, letter grades will not have predefined cutoffs, like 90% for an A-.
 The instructors will decide the cutoffs at the end of the term based on our judgement of the difficulty of the material and the efforts made by students.
 You are not competing with other students; we are happy to assign mostly As and Bs if most students make a strong effort and master the material.

+#### Finding your grades
+[bCourses](bcourses.berkeley.edu) is where final grades will be posted, but unfortunately it's not very good.
+Instead you can find your grades in 3 places:
+* Homework and lab grades are available on [okpy](okpy.org).
+* Vitamin grades are available on the forms themselves after you submit them.
+* Exam grades are available on [Gradescope](gradescope.com).

 ### Collaboration
 Working with other people is usually, but not always, a very good way to learn.
 We therefore encourage collaboration in most areas of the course, with a few exceptions.
 You are completely free to collaborate on labs, homeworks, and vitamins, except that: